 Here is Andrea DiVito's rendition of a war between giants and demons.

 In the midst of this chaos Thor makes a surprising deal with Surtur.

 In return for Surtur's aid in remaking Mjolnir, Thor will guide Surtur and his minions, both giants and demons, on a direct path to Asgard in order to make war on the gods.
 Why would Thor bring disaster on his own people you ask?
-Because Thor is a Viking god and he thinks like a Viking .
-Viking thinking : to die in battle is the best possible death.
+Because Thor is a you know what .
+The thinking goes : to die in battle is the best possible death.
 Thor isn't bringing disaster on his people, he is bringing glory.